Ulcerative Colitis Diet – Best Foods To Eat And Avoid

 - It stays lifelong and can flare up from time to time.

-- Medicinal treatments include steroids and medicines that help reduce inflammation, the overreaction of the immune system, and diarrhea.
+- Medicinal treatments include steroidsi XHuman-made compounds that boost the immune system, reduce inflammation and provide additional strength. and medicines that help reduce inflammation, the overreaction of the immune system, and diarrhea.

-- Sometimes, the affected part of the colon is removed to reduce the risk of developing colon cancer.
+- Sometimes, the affected part of the colon is removed to reduce the risk of developing colon cancer (6).

-Now that we have got those facts straight, let me tell you which foods you should avoid.
+Now that we have got the facts straight, let’s look at which foods you should avoid.

 Ulcerative Colitis – Foods To Avoid

 You are lucky if you are someone who hates eating broccoli.
-This high-fiber food, loaded with phytonutrients that help improve your health, is a big no-no for you.
+This high-fiber food, loaded with phytonutrientsi XNatural chemicals found in plants that are considered useful for human health due to their antioxidant properties. that help improve your health, is a big no-no for you.
 That’s because broccoli takes longer to digest and can also cause bloating.
 So, avoid consuming broccoli in any form, i.e., blanched, grilled, sauteed, boiled, or raw.

 Like broccoli, legumes are also rich in fiber.
 Dietary fiber has many good qualities, but they are certainly not good for you.
 Fiber-rich foods take longer to digest and add bulk to stools, which might cause irritation to the colon lining, thereby leading to aggravation of the inflammation.
 Say goodbye to lentils, bean sprouts, kidney beans, lima beans, chickpeas, peas, etc. to help soothe the colon wall lining.